SSWConsulting/SSW.Rules.Content/rules/great-email-signatures/rule.md

 Use a really short signature (your first name or initials) or no signature at all in internal emails  as people already know who you are.
 You may want to add a quick link to IM.

 ![Figure: PC Short Signature Example](adamssmallsignature.png)

 ::: greybox
-FYI Ping me on Teams: This is a link that directly opens chat with the person.
+**Note:** "Ping me on Teams" is a link that directly opens chat with the person.
 :::

 ## Implementation

 ### Option 1: CodeTwo (Paid)